 What is the law on inheritance in Greece?

 The main purpose of a will is to express the wishes of the testator (the person drawing the will) as to how his or her assets should be divided after his or her passing.
-However, this has to be done in the limits of the law.
+However, this has to be done within the limits of the law.

 In Greece, there are 2 main legal ways of inheriting the assets of a testator: